 WHAT MAKES THE NEW TESTAMENT “NEW”?

-400 years after the Old Testament prophets have written the last book about the coming of a Savior, the Savior shows up.
+400 years after the Old Testament prophets have foretold the coming of a Messiah, their Savior shows up.
 Not in the form of a powerful king, but as a tiny, homeless baby in a manger.

-Does that mean we do whatever we want?
-No, it still means the same thing it did in the Old Testament: God desires our hearts, not our perfection.
-For us to be in relationship with Him daily, to turn to Him for our needs, to praise Him in the storm.
+God desires our hearts, not our perfection–for us to be in relationship with Him daily, to turn to Him for our needs, to praise Him in the storm.

 The New Testament is “new” because EVERYTHING changed when Jesus died and was resurrected from the dead.
 His sacrifice trumped any hold sin could ever have on us.
 The New Testament is the story of the Gospel (aka The Good News!).

-We learned that the books of the Bible are grouped into categories, not chronological order.
+However, I’d like to help you jump start your journey by outlining the basic events for you to gain some historical context to what you’re reading.
+The books of the Bible are grouped into categories, not chronological order.
 However, the New Testament timeline of events aren’t quite as confusing as the Old Testament.

 Here are a few tips on the New Testament books before we dive in: